-The Whitney Ditch shares are insufficient to fully replace depletions during the month of March 2019.
-MM plans to replace the 1.44 acre-feet of remaining depletions during this month with water stored in the Heaton Reservoir under the junior water right decreed in case no. 2001CW193.
+Water stored in the Heaton Reservoir under the junior water right decreed in case no. 2001CW193 may also be used by exchange as a replacement source for depletions associated with Parsons Mine and other MM sites within the South Platte Basin under separate SWSPs.
 Heaton Reservoir (WDID 0504089) is located in Section 9, T2N, R68W, 6th P.M.
 Water stored under the right decreed in case no. 2001CW193 is delivered to the reservoir through the Rural Ditch (WDID 0600551).
 The date of appropriation for the Heaton Reservoir storage right is October 26, 2001 for 680 acre-feet, conditional, subject to the right to fill and refill as described in case no. 2001CW193.
 Replacement water will be pumped from Heaton Reservoir directly into the St. Vrain River just downstream of the confluence with Boulder Creek.
 Replacement made out of Heaton Reservoir provides replacement supply that is conveyed to the South Platte River at the confluence of the Cache la Poudre River, downstream of the point of depletion on the Cache la Poudre River.
 The downstream replacement is allowed at times when the call is downstream of Heaton Reservoir and there is no dry up point between the point of depletion on the Cache la Poudre and the confluence with the South Platte River.
-Based upon a review of historical calls over the last 20 years, this downstream replacement of depletions could historically have occurred in March without causing injury.
-MM plans to pump a total of 1.44 acre-feet for Heaton Reservoir during March 2019, as shown on the attached Table 3.
 The Applicant will need to obtain permission from the District 5 Water Commissioner prior to any credit for releases from Heaton Reservoir to ensure the Heaton Reservoir water can make it past any dry up locations between the confluence of Boulder Creek and the St. Vrain River to the confluence of the Cache la Poudre River and the South Platte River.
 The delivery schedule incorporates a transit loss of 18.25% based on the currently assessed rate of 0.5% per mile for a distance of 36.5 miles.
 If a different transit loss is determined by the division engineer or water commissioner, the Applicant must modify their accounting and replacements as necessary to be consistent with the determined transit loss.

-Under this SWSP, MM requests to use any excess fully consumable water leased from the City of Greeley ("Greeley") not required for replacement purposes in the MM's SWSP for the 35th Avenue Pit (WDID 0302546).
+Under this SWSP, MM requests the ability to use any excess fully consumable water leased from the City of Greeley ("Greeley") not required for replacement purposes in the MM's SWSP for the 35th Avenue Pit (WDID 0302546) for replacement purposes under this SWSP.
 MM's predecessor, Lafarge West, Inc., traded its 550 Boyd and Freeman Ditch shares for 125 acre-feet of augmentation water from Greeley.
 MM acquired this lease from Lafarge as part of their acquisition of the Greeley 35th Ave Pit.
 The lease allows MM to use this water to cover depletions at Greeley 35th Ave Pit and surrounding land.
 A copy of the lease has been provided to this office.
 To the extent that excess fully consumable water is available, the leased replacement water may also be used to replace depletions at Parsons Mine.
 Fully consumable replacement water provided by Greeley will be returned to the river at one of the following locations: